robole/stylelint-config-roboleary/README.md

 - The [stylelint-order](https://github.com/hudochenkov/stylelint-order) plugin to order properties into groups, used in conjunction with the rules contained in [stylelint-config-idiomatic-order](https://github.com/ream88/stylelint-config-idiomatic-order).
 - The [stylelint-color-format](https://github.com/filipekiss/stylelint-color-format) plugin to format all colors as [HSLA](https://www.w3schools.com/csSref/func_hsla.asp).
 The color is set as HSL if opacity is 100%.
 - The [stylelint-declaration-block-no-ignored-properties](https://github.com/kristerkari/stylelint-declaration-block-no-ignored-properties) checks for property values that are ignored due to another property value in the same rule e.g. using `display: inline` with `width` or `height`.
-- The [stylelint-a11y](https://github.com/YozhikM/stylelint-a11y) plugin to raise some accessibility issues.
 - The [stylelint-config-prettier](https://github.com/prettier/stylelint-config-prettier) to disable any conflicting rules with Prettier.
 This should always be the last referenced config, so that it's rules are not overwritten.

 ## Rules changed